dodona-edu/dodona-edu.github.io/en/README.md

 footer: Made by Team Dodona with ❤️
 ---

-On this website, you can find a number of manuals and reference pages.
+On this website, you can find a number of [guides](/guides) and [reference pages](/references).
 The ultimate goal of this web site is to offer all content in both English and Dutch.
 For the time being, not all pages are translated.

 Are you a teacher and do you want to create your own Dodona course (with existing or own programming exercises)?
 Have a look at [this getting started guide](guides/teachers/getting-started).